 What is the recruitment process?

-The recruitment process includes an application form online through the National Apprenticeship Service website, an assessment day and an interview.
+The recruitment process includes an application form, an assessment day and an interview.
 We assess the application forms against the person specification you will see in the advert, and select a group of approximately 12 candidates to meet at the assessment day.
 This involves some group activities and a short interview during which we will find out about you, and you can find out more about ATG and what it is like to work for the company.

 How many applications do you receive?